microclimates/api-v2/README.md

 + Response 200 (application/json)
     + Attributes (User)

-## Delete a user [DELETE /api/v2/users/{id}]
+## Delete a user [DELETE /api/v2/users/{userId}]

 **Be really careful with this one.** If you delete yourself, that will be the last API call you're able to make.
 You will be removed from all sites, and will have to be re-invited.
 Your user id and API keys will be different, even if you're invited with the same email address.

-The resource /{id} must be the ID associated with the Authentication token.
+The resource /{userId} must be the ID associated with the Authentication token.

 + Parameters
-    + id: `a3ec1321-cb6f-4957-bfc0-0b68d78caeba` (string, required) - The user resource id
+    + userId: `a3ec1321-cb6f-4957-bfc0-0b68d78caeba` (string, required) - The user resource id
 + Request
     + Headers

             Authorization: Basic ABCD-EFGH-IJKL-MNOP
-+ Response 200 (application/json)
++ Response 200

-# Site Users [/api/v2/site/{siteId}/users]
+# Sites [/api/v2/sites]
-Site User - *A user profile within a specific site*
+Site - *A physical installation with managed devices*

-## Read a site user profile [GET /api/v2/site/{siteId}/users/{id}]
+## Read available sites [GET /api/v2/sites]

-Returns the Site User profile for the specified site and user ID.
+Returns all sites authorized for the user, as specified in the Authorization token.

-+ Parameters
-    + siteId: `a908` (string, required) - The ID of the site
-    + id: `a3ec1321-cb6f-4957-bfc0-0b68d78caeba` (string, required) - The user resource id
+This request is served without directly contacting the sites.

 + Request
     + Headers

             Authorization: Basic ABCD-EFGH-IJKL-MNOP
 + Response 200 (application/json)
-    + Attributes (Site User)
+    + Attributes (array [Site Summary])

-## Read site user profiles [GET /api/v2/site/{siteId}/users]
+## Read site information [GET /api/v2/sites/{siteId}]

-Returns an array of site user profiles.
-This will return a single site user profile of the user making the request.
-It's useful if you have an Authorization token and siteId, but don't have the user ID.
+Returns site details for the user.
+This request is served by the site.

 + Parameters
     + siteId: `a908` (string, required) - The ID of the site
 + Request
     + Headers

             Authorization: Basic ABCD-EFGH-IJKL-MNOP
 + Response 200 (application/json)
-    + Attributes (Site Users)
+    + Attributes (Site)

-## Leave a site [DELETE /api/v2/site/{siteId}/users/{id}]
+## Leave a site [DELETE /api/v2/sites/{siteId}]

-This requests the specified user to leave the site.
-Once a user has left the site, they must be invited back in.
+This requests the user specified by the Authorization token to leave the site.
+Once a user has left a site, they must be invited back in.

-The resource /{id} must be the ID associated with the Authentication token.

 + Parameters
     + siteId: `a908` (string, required) - The ID of the site
-    + id: `a3ec1321-cb6f-4957-bfc0-0b68d78caeba` (string, required) - The user resource id
 + Request
     + Headers

             Authorization: Basic ABCD-EFGH-IJKL-MNOP
-+ Response 200 (application/json)
++ Response 200

 # Data Structures